We invite students provisionally offered a place to study at Aston University for 2024 to apply for an Aston Forward Scholarship worth £5,000.

 - You must be classified as a home fee payer and in receipt of UK student support funding.

-- You must be qualified to receive student support funding as part of the finance arrangements for new students starting their degree programmes between 1st September 2021 and the 31st August 2022.
+- You must be qualified to receive student support funding as part of the finance arrangements for new students starting their degree programmes between September 2024 and August 2025.

 - If you have your fees paid by a sponsor you will not be eligible for an Aston Scholarship (eg a government grant to cover all or part of the tuition fees or a scholarship directly from business).